Commercial/residential surveyor

 Employers

 Employers include a mixture of private practices and public sector organisations.
-Smaller employers are open to receive speculative applications while public sector organisations commonly only accept applications to advertised vacancies.
+Smaller employers are often open to receiving speculative applications while public sector organisations commonly only accept applications to advertised vacancies.

 Private practice is split between commercial and residential property.